Scroll Down To Order

 Mar 10—Entire U.S. Army exceeds 1,000,000 men.
 “Mothers’ Crusade Against Bill 1776” stage sit-down strike before the door of Sen. Carter Glass of Virginia.

-Mar 11—Congress passes the Lend-Lease Bill; and "cash and carry" provisions of Neutrality Act of 1939 are changed to permit transfer of munitions to our Allies.
+Mar 11—Congress passes the Lend-Lease bill; and "cash and carry" provisions of Neutrality Act of 1939 are changed to permit transfer of munitions to our Allies.
 Lend-Lease becomes law.

 Mar 13—Port of Clydebank, Scotland, falls to tremendous bombardment; the destruction forces 35,000 out of 47,000 people homeless.